upenndigitalscholarship/fmb-hub/en/exhibits/questions-for-andy-and-cynthia.md

 --Can I change the 'about' text directly in github?\
 --Can I control who gets admin control?
 Would I want to?\
 --Can I put videos in as the image?
 I tried but perhaps did it wrong?\
---how come this text isn't visible when i click on 'read more'?
+--How come this text isn't visible when i click on 'read more'?
+Also, can we change that to just "More"